bugzmanov/cleancode-critique/src/chapter_9.md

 // {heater, blower, cooler, hi-temp-alarm, lo-temp-alarm}
 ```

-Domain Specific Language is a programming language still and readability of that is important.
+The mini-DSL makes things harder to read, not easier.
-"HBchL" is not very readable, as it requires noticeable mental effort to translate.
-This defeats the purpose of making code more readable.
+The "HBchL" encoding requires extra mental effort to decode, which defeats the purpose of making the test more readable.

-What prevents him from creating format like: ```"heater:on, blower:on, cooler:off, hi-temp-alarm:off, lo-temp-alarm:on"```?
+Why not "heater:on, blower:on, cooler:off, hi-temp-alarm:off, lo-temp-alarm:on" ?

 `wayTooCold();` - is also very weird grammar.
 Is it a verb or verb phrase?
 Why do we need to hide call to `controller.tic()`?

 In the `BUILD`-`OPERATE`-`CHECK` template: `Controller.tic()` is the `OPERATE`!

 ```java
 wayTooCold();